petre-renware/sdeven/doc_src/SDEVEN.70_LIP.md

 * a *logging mechanism* and some rotate policies.
 Using host operating system standards is recommend in order to be easy maintained by any system administrator

-As **product** must have an *usage documentation* (ie, work procedures), an *administration documentation* (ie, installation, configuration, maintenance), a *packaging* procedure.
+As **system product** inherit the requirements from both categories.

-There are also other "things" especially from commercial point of view such as:
+There are also other "things" that must be satisfied, especially from commercial point of view such as:

 * a logo would bw required for a product
 * presentation materials, presentation views (ie, slides), a presentation site, some hints for sales and bid teams (ie, `130-SKIT` elements)